Books and Vintage Merchandise Store

 Volume 2 of Authorized Images is an examination of several renowned writers, including Dante, Shakespeare, Goethe, and Molière.
 In all, there are 11 authors discussed at length in this volume.

-A few of the postcards in Volume 2 are presented below.
+Below are a a few of the postcards presented and examined in Volume 2 of Authorized Images:

 Dante

 As no certain portrait of Dante has survived, artists were free to create their own image of the man.
-In 1894 the Italian painter Oreste da Molin (1856-1921) painted this highly Mannerist portrait of Dante.
+In 1894 the Italian painter Oreste da Molin (1856-1921) painted this highly Mannerist yet fetching portrait of Dante.
 The current whereabouts of the original canvas are unknown.
-It was reproduced in postcards as early as 1910, the approximate date of the example above.
+The depiction was reproduced on postcards as early as 1910, the approximate date of the example above.

-Postcard, ca 1905, reproducing an image by George Cattermole (1800-1868) of Shakespeare relaxing with friends in the backyard of the grand property he bought in Stratford with the wealth he had accumulated from his theatrical work in London.
-The original of this picture is one of a baker’s dozen watercolours made by Cattermole to illustrate key stages in the dramatist’s career.
-Cattermole was asked to create the pictures by a scholar about to deliver a major public lecture on the life of Shakespeare.
+Postcard, ca 1905, reproducing an image by George Cattermole (1800-1868) of Shakespeare relaxing with friends in the backyard of the grand property bought by The Bard in Stratford with the wealth he had accumulated from his theatrical work in London.
+The original of this picture is one of a baker’s dozen watercolours made by Cattermole to illustrate key stages in the famed dramatist’s career.
+Cattermole was asked to create the pictures in the 19th c. by a scholar about to deliver a major public lecture on the life of Shakespeare.
 The watercolours were donated in 1901 to Stratford’s Shakespeare Memorial Theatre.

-One day, in the play Faust by Goethe, Mephistopheles, disguised as a dog, follows Faust while the drama’s hero is out for a walk in the countryside.
+In the play Faust by Goethe, Mephistopheles, disguised as a dog, follows Faust while the drama’s hero is out for a walk in the countryside.
 The satanic canine pursues Faust into the man’s home and there — presto! — the hound transmogrifies into the demon Mephisto.
 The moment is captured by an unknown Victorian artist who has, unusually for the era, made his canvas a triptych.
-The image was probably made at the request of the postcard publisher.
-The card dates to about 1903.
+The image was apparently made at the request of the postcard publisher.
+The card itself dates to about 1903.

 Authorized Images Omnibus edition Volume 2 Cover